Varsha-Shivhare/api-aggregation-testing/README.md

 Consider the following points when you implement the code to handle requests:

-* POST, GET, and PATCH actions should be unchanged or idempotent
+* POST, GET, and PATCH actions should be unchanged or idempotent.

 * The code that implements these requests should not impose any side-effects.
 The same request repeated over the same resource should     result in the same state.

-* POST actions that create new resources should not have unrelated side-effects
+* POST actions that create new resources should not have unrelated side-effects.

 * If a POST request is intended to create a new resource, the effects of the request should be limited to the new resource.

-* Support content negotiation
+* Support content negotiation.

 * The body of a response message may contain data in a variety of formats.